Dental Board of Australia - 2024/25 annual summary

 Highlights this year

-The Board continued to fund the Dental Practitioner Support Service, a free, 24/7, confidential nationwide telephone and online service for all dental practitioners and students.
-Following a review of the service, the current provider has been contracted to deliver the service for another two years.
+The Board continued to fund the Dental Practitioner Support service, a free, 24/7, confidential, nationwide telephone and online service for dental practitioners and students.

 Accreditation

-The Board again worked closely with its accreditation authority, the Australian Dental Council (ADC), to oversee accredited programs of study that, when approved by the Board, lead to registration as a dental practitioner.
-The Board agreed to reappoint the ADC as the accreditation authority for the dental profession for the next five years.
+The Board worked closely with its accreditation authority, the Australian Dental Council (ADC), to oversee accredited programs of study that, when approved by the Board, lead to registration as a dental practitioner.
+This year, the ADC started a review of accreditation standards that will be considered by the Board for approval.

 Registration standards, guidelines and codes

-The Board participated in the multiprofession reviews of the following standards:
+The Board participated in the multiprofession reviews of:

 • continuing professional development